sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 lang: en
 author: "Rachel Muston and Guillaume Charest"
 date: "2020-11-20"
 excerpt: "FWD50 looked very different this year.
-But there was still a lot of passion and will to continuously improve governement!"
+But there was still a lot of passion and will to continuously improve government!"
 ---
 <!--markdownlint-disable MD033-->

 FWD50 looked very different this year.
-From Nov 3-9, attendees and presenters joined the conference virtually, trading the magnificent [Pavillon Abeerdeen](https://ottawa.ca/en/lansdowne#h3) for their couches and home offices.
+From Nov 3-9, attendees and presenters joined the conference virtually, trading the magnificent [Pavillon Aberdeen](https://ottawa.ca/en/lansdowne#h3) for their couches and home offices.
 The virtual platform used was [Grip](https://grip.events/), which provided agenda information and the ability for the user to build up their schedule to maximize their time for the four-day conference.

 Each session had a [Vimeo](https://vimeo.com) channel where folks could watch the sessions with closed captioning and workshops used dedicated [Zoom](https://zoom.us/) rooms to provide interactives features to the participants.